 - Neuropathy – if you have nerve damage or pressure on nerves in other parts of your body, a PRP injection can target the area and send messages to the tissues to begin their healing processes.

 If you have been living with pain or other complications resulting from damaged tissues in your body, do not settle for treatments that simply address the symptoms.
-Call us today about our alternative treatments that use the body’s own regenerative and restorative powers to bring itself back into balance.
+To learn more about our alternative treatment options like PRP injections in St Petersburg, call us today at (727) 519-3757 to schedule a free consultation.